Blogger vs. WordPress

 I’ll probably get a host down the line

-I’ve been in love with Wordpress, but I wish I knew how to completely use it.
+I’ve been in love with WordPress, but I wish I knew how to completely use it.
 I’m hopeless when it comes to coding and widgets and all of the other blog jargon- hence why I started reading your blog.

 I’ve looked closely at WP, but prefer Movable Type.
 There used to be a big gap between the two products, but now with MT v4, I believe MT is actually a better product.
 They’ve now also got an open source version for those who expect stuff for free.
 Worth checking out.